 Our club practices a mixture of martial arts.
 The predominant style being Shin Ai Do, but with the addition of wrestling.
-As a result our club is also affiliated to the Gladiator Wrestling Club in Poland and we benefit from being coached by a FILA qualified instructor, Marek Niemiec.
+As a result our club is also affiliated to the Gladiator Wrestling Club in Poland and we benefit from being coached by a UWW qualified instructor, Marek Niemiec.
+We are a part of the British Combat Karate Association.

 Shin Ai Do Karate Do is a modern Karate style that inherits from traditional Karate schools such as Goju Ryu and Kyokushin.
 The name Shin Ai Do was first used in 1989 to describe a school of Karate developed in Russia by Master Alexander Szurmiej, 8 Dan.
 Our Logo is built from a Circle called ENSO in Japanese and Kanji Shin Ai Do.